dart-lang/build/README.md

 ### Outputs

-Pub will only ever output files into your `build` directory, and pub serve only ever outputs them into an in memory file system.
+Pub will only ever output files into your `build` directory, and pub serve only ever outputs them into an in-memory file system.
 With the `build` package, you can output files anywhere in the current package.

 This enables you to generate dart files which are imported by your project,